 They debate red carpet looks, award show performances, underdog wins, and unexpected snubs.

 And if that celebrity is involved in some kind of beef, the fan armies are known for taking things into their own hands.
 They’re quick to comment on drama — and quicker to rally the army to defend anyone who dares drag their idol.
 But there’s also a lot of love.

 Savvy artists reciprocate the feels.
 Brazilian rapper Thaide (@thaideoficial) is known for updating his fans minute by minute, letting fans know where they can come meet him in person.
 Hip-hop artist Blackbear (@iamblackbear) is in constant conversation with people on Twitter.
 He Tweets deeply personal thoughts and Direct Messages his followers to chat.

-Other artists are coyer.
+Other artists are more coy.
 They drop Easter eggs about songs, shows, and videos.
-The #Swifties, in particular, live for it.
+The #Swifties in particular live for it.
 They share theories and dissect clues.
 They Retweet other stans and share custom merch.
 When one #Swiftie stan gets invited to a secret session or meetup, they all feel invited.

 The sense of community runs deep.

 Stan Twitter leans into new, authentic content and recommendations.
 They’re influencing the airwaves and shaping what we all listen to.
 That attitude makes them the perfect audience for brands to engage early on in a campaign.